QDot 8086

 conditional flow-control constructs and those of the C language.

-QDot supports two conditional constructs, ?if
+QDot supports two conditional constructs, ?if and ?switch, and

-three loop constructs, ?do
+three loop constructs, ?do, ?while and ?for.

 .